ellekasai/ellekasai.com/_posts/2014-10-09-sweden-trip.md

 ### Vasa Museum

 Vasa is a ship made in the 17th century.
 Sadly, this ship sank on her first voyage.
-But after salvaged, engineers reassembled and reconstructed the ship.
+But after Vasa was salvaged, engineers reassembled and reconstructed the ship.
 You can see this gorgeous and spectacular ship in this museum.

 ![](/images/eurotrip-thumb/eurotrip-41.jpg)